Tangled: Plot

 The next morning, Maximus tracks down Eugene and attempts to arrest him, but Rapunzel convinces them to strike a truce.
 Rapunzel and Eugene enter the kingdom and attend a festival in honor of the "lost princess".
 After a day of celebration, they sail onto the lake to watch the release of the lanterns.
-Rapunzel gives Eugene the crown, and they confess their mutual love.
-When Eugene sees the Stabbingtons on the shore, he goes to apologize and offers them the crown.
-The brothers tie him up, tricking Rapunzel into thinking he abandoned her.
-They try to capture Rapunzel, but Gothel stages a rescue by knocking them out and takes Rapunzel back to the tower.
+Rapunzel gives Eugene the tiara, and they confess their mutual love.
+When Eugene sees the Stabbingtons on the shore, he goes to apologize and offers them the tiara.
+The brothers tie Eugene up, tricking Rapunzel into thinking he abandoned her.
+They try to capture Rapunzel, but Gothel stages a rescue by knocking the Stabbingtons out and takes Rapunzel back to the tower.

 Eugene is arrested, but Maximus and the pub thugs help him escape.
-Meanwhile, Rapunzel realizes she has subconsciously incorporated the kingdom's standard, a golden sun, into her artwork throughout her life.
+Meanwhile, Rapunzel realizes that she has subconsciously incorporated the kingdom's standard, a golden sun, into her artwork throughout her life.
 Realizing that she is the "lost princess", Rapunzel confronts and disowns Gothel.
-Eugene arrives at the tower, but is tricked and impaled by Gothel with her dagger.
-Gothel attempts to take the chained and gagged Rapunzel away, but she resists, and promises to stay with Gothel if she is allowed to heal the dying Eugene.
+Gothel initially denies it, but realizing she cannot fake her love for Rapunzel anymore, she reveals her true nature.
+Eugene arrives at the tower, but is tricked and stabbed by Gothel with her dagger.
+Gothel attempts to take the chained and gagged Rapunzel away, but Rapunzel promises she will never stop defying Gothel and attempting to escape, unless Gothel allows her to heal the dying Eugene.
 Gothel reluctantly agrees, but Eugene, realizing Rapunzel would spend the rest of her life in captivity, cuts off her long hair before she can heal him.
-Rapunzel's hair turns brown, and a horrified Gothel suddenly ages rapidly before falling from the tower to her death, turning to dust in the process, while Eugene dies in Rapunzel's arms.
-Rapunzel mourns Eugene, but one of her tears, which still has some of the flower's magic, revives him.
+Rapunzel's hair turns brown, and a horrified Gothel suddenly ages rapidly before Pascal uses Rapunzel's hair to cause the disintegrating Gothel to fall from the tower, turning to dust in the process before she hits the ground, while Eugene apparently dies peacefully in Rapunzel's arms.
+A heartbroken Rapunzel mourns Eugene, but one of her tears, which still has some of the flower's magic, revives him.

-Rapunzel and Eugene return to Corona, where Rapunzel is reunited with her birth parents, Eugene is pardoned for his crimes, and the kingdom celebrates.
+Rapunzel and Eugene return to Corona, where Rapunzel is reunited with her birth parents.
+Eugene is pardoned for his crimes and the kingdom celebrates.
 Rapunzel and Eugene eventually marry.